-Grieving families across the country are increasingly turning to lawyers to try to determine why almost half of France’s nearly 30,000 COVID-19 deaths hit residents of nursing homes, scything through the generations that came of age after World War I and helped rebuild the country.
+With graves so fresh that some still don’t have headstones, grieving families across the country are increasingly demanding a reckoning, turning to lawyers to try to determine why almost half of France’s nearly 30,000 COVID-19 deaths hit residents of nursing homes, scything through the generations that came of age after World War I, endured the next world conflict and helped rebuild the country.

 Because COVID-19 proved particularly deadly for older adults, nursing homes across the globe quickly found themselves on the pandemic’s front lines.
 In the United States, nursing home residents account for nearly 1 in 10 of all coronavirus cases and more than a quarter of the deaths.
 In Europe, care home residents account from one-third to nearly two-thirds of the dead in many countries.

 To stave off infections, many homes sealed themselves off.
-In France, the government closed access March 11, six days before putting the entire country in lockdown.
+In France, the government closed access to the country’s 7,400 medicalized facilities for the most dependent older adults on March 11, six days before putting the entire country in lockdown.
 But by then, the coronavirus already was starting to take its toll.

 A fat yellow file of complaints on the desk of Paris lawyer Fabien Arakelian is one measure of the fury of families determined to get answers.
 The first complaint he filed targeted a home that he says lost 40 of its 109 residents; the pile has only grown since.

 Arakelian himself lost his grandfather in a nursing home before the pandemic.